 Research interests: History of modern American technology and physical sciences, science and the Cold War, emerging technologies; art & technology

-- Kate McDonald (Assistant Professor)
+- Kate McDonald (Associate Professor)

 Graduate Courses: General course requirements for the History of Science field are the same as those for the History Department.
 Students in the History of Science field must, however, take the two core courses – 201HS (History of Science) and 201HT (History of Technology) – and complete at least one of their two-quarter research seminars with a faculty member from the field.